 We ‘dog people’ love our dogs, in ways that people who aren’t bonded to dogs just don’t understand.
 We have formed a special kind of connection, what scientists call an attachment relationship.

-It's not just a preference to attach.
-We're literally biologically linked to our attachment figures.
-Our heart rates and breathing sync up, and if the relationship is secure, even imagining the attachment figure increases heart rate variability, meaning our mammalian nervous system is better able to respond to stress (Bryant & Hutanamon, 2018).
+It’s not just a preference to attach.
+We’re literally biologically linked to our attachment figures.
+Our heart rates and breathing sync up, and if the relationship is secure, even imagining the attachment figure increases heart rate variability, meaning our mammalian nervous system is more resilient and better able to respond to stress (Bryant & Hutanamon, 2018).
 Life is less scary, less painful, and more interesting with healthy attachments.

 Attachment includes proximity seeking, which is one explanation for why my dog, Joey, just brought his toy to chew on my leg.

 We can make life better for our dogs by paying attention to their experience of attachment relationships.
 To that end, I’ve developed a framework to systematically apply attachment theory to canine learning, which I call Secure Attachment Family Education (S.A.F.E.).
 This is big stuff and I hope you’ll read it through!

 “Intimate attachments to other human beings are the hub around which a person’s life revolves,” wrote John Bowlby, father of attachment theory (1980, p.
 422).
 His seminal work on attachment theory was written in 1951, based not on psychology, but ethology.
 Bowlby defined attachment as a safety regulation system via behavior targeted at specific individuals.
 “It is suggested that attachment is not only related to the behavioral control system for avoiding the danger of predation, but is also closely related to the feedback system of the neuroendocrinological system” (Nagasawa, Mogi, & Kikusui, 2009).